ecryptoguru/RandomWinnerGame/README.md

 Requirements

 We will build a lottery game today

-Each game will have a max number of players and an entry fee

-After max number of players have entered the game, one winner is chosen at random

-The winner will get maxplayers*entryfee amount of ether for winning the game
+Each game will have a max number of players and an entry fee After max number of players have entered the game, one winner is chosen at random The winner will get maxplayers*entryfee amount of ether for winning the game

+Openzeppelin libraries and chainlink contracts have been used in a Hardhat Development Environment.

 Try running some of the following tasks: